Matthew Henry Phineas Riall Sankey: Biography

-He was also President of the Institution of Mechanical Engineers.
+He was also president of the Institution of Mechanical Engineers.

+He died due to heart failure on 3 October 1925 in his residence in Ealing.

 Work

 Sankey diagram

 In an 1898 article about the energy efficiency of a steam engine in the Minutes of Proceedings of the Institution of Civil Engineers Sankey introduced the first energy flow diagram: a visualisation to be christened Sankey diagram.
 Sankey gave the following explanation how to read the image: